Hey, Home Adventurers, let's talk about 6 Thanksgiving Day Mistakes that will cost you money, shall we?

 This is a mistake that I think many of us are guilty of, trying to do everything yourself.
-Instead of enjoying the day and enjoying the company, we are so busy trying to figure out how to get everything done for that special dinner.
+Instead of enjoying the day and the company, we are so busy figuring out how to get everything done for that special dinner.

-We want to impress, and we want to make sure everything is perfect, this leads to overspending because we are not focusing on what is important.
+We want to impress and make sure everything is perfect; this leads to overspending because we are not focusing on what is essential.
 Why are we trying to impress our guests?
 Why are we not being grateful for the help offered?
-Why are you not enjoy this fantastic day?
+Why are you not enjoying this fantastic day?

-You don’t have to do it all.
-Accept the help, and the offers of help from your guests and simply make sure that everyone has a wonderful time and start making memories.
+You don't have to do it all.
+Accept the help and the offers of help from your guests and simply make sure that everyone has a beautiful time and start making memories.

 Not setting a budget

 You need a Thanksgiving budget if you want to save money!
 How else are you going to know where your money is going or how much to spend?